 There are literally hundreds, if not thousands of options to create a website and other online marketing tools.
 But building a website without incorporating your brand can be ineffective at best.
 If you build it, will they come?
 Not without search engine optimization, a pay-per-click strategy or other methods to drive traffic.
 Small business websites require even greater energy and understanding of the marketplace to make sure that your site competes with the big guys.

 What’s the most important aspect of developing a compelling website that will grow your business?
 Is it finding a masterful programmer?
-Is it creating a cool design with flying saucers and magic tricks?
+Is it creating a cool design with flying saucers and magic tricks and engaging video examples?
 Perhaps it’s filling the site full of every social media application you can find?
 Or could it be none of the above?

 Compelling websites that sell, all have something to say.
 We believe that website development begins with expert copywriting that puts ideas on paper long before a programmer joins the conversation.
 By the way, Google search also thinks good copywriting is a good idea.